TravelTimN/ci-ifd-lead/week4-leafletjs/leaflet.md

                 + Math.floor(currentBounds._southWest.lng)) / 2;
                 map.flyTo([centLat, centLng], newZoom);
             }
-            results.clearLayers();
         });
     }
 });
 ```

 Once the user clicks on the Esri Geocoder Search button, it will capture the current mapBounds.
-Using the bounds of the current latitude and longitude, depending on the current zoom-level, will zoom out far enough the the Geocoder Search function applies globally again.
+Using the bounds of the current latitude and longitude, depending on the current zoom-level, it will automatically zoom out far enough the the Geocoder Search function to search globally again.
 Should the user already be zoomed-out to a high enough level, nothing will happen.

 Now you can search for small-town middle-of-nowhere, followed by large metropolis without any problems! **(P.S. - You're Welcome!)**